Spudos/Pure-Drive-Fitness/readme.md

 There will also be links that allow a flow through the website.

-### Website flow

-The client and I had a website flow concept that would result in the customer using the sign up function

-It is important that the customer gains confidence in the client and feels that they are both knowledgeable and approachable

-Therefore, we included sections that cover each of these areas

-Help page - knowledgeable, how I can help
-About me - friendly, you can approach me
-Book Sessions and pricing

 ### Landing page image and style

 The landing page will include a hero image of someone completing a race or challenge promoting the idea that you too can succeed in your goals

-The body will include some simple links and icons to direct you to other areas of the site that you may be interested in
+The body will include some simple links and icons to direct you to other areas of the site that you may be interested in and some testimonial information

 ### How I Help page